a-arias/jobcityChallenge1/README.md

 `npm install`

 ## Run the tests
+set up the percy token to perfom visual regression testing.
+`export PERCY_TOKEN=784b3eec92992be539d8aacca794064ae811fe228859f0631adfd951f132b206`

-This command is going to execute all the tests.
+This command is going to execute all of the tests.
 `percy exec -- ./node_modules/.bin/wdio wdio.conf.js`